-b.
-Sanctions Status During the Appeal
+Sanction Status During Appeal

-Any sanctions imposed as a result of the hearing are stayed during the appeal process.
-Supportive measures may be reinstated, subject to the same supportive measure procedures above.
+Any sanctions imposed as a result of the determination are stayed (i.e., not implemented) during the appeal process, and supportive measures may be maintained or reinstated until the appeal determination is made.

-If any of the sanctions are to be implemented immediately post-hearing, but pre-appeal, then emergency removal procedures (detailed above) for a hearing on the justification for doing so must be permitted within 48 hours of implementation.
+If any of the sanctions are to be implemented immediately post-determination, but preappeal, then the emergency removal procedures (detailed above) for a "show cause" meeting on the justification for doing so must be permitted within two (2) business days of implementation.